Sporky023/CTracker/README.md

 7:58 pm:
   Countries are now tracking users separately.
 Along the way I got FactoryGirl installed.
   Next up is to do a quick check to make sure controllers always redirect to home unless we're authenticated.

+8:30 pm:
+  I'm starting to get seriously tired.
+In my usual working life I try not to code for more than three hours at a time.
+  Normally this would be the point where I would put this down and do something else for a while.
+  But I will push ahead.
+My quality and precision may drop after this point.